As more businesses turn to remote work, many are asking themselves, “What security issues come with working remotely?”

 Network security refers to the cybersafety measures taken to protect your company’s entire computer network.
 Your network security could include cloud computing, proactive cybersecurity tactics, segmentation, and more.

 Your business may already be protecting its network with some of these or other cybersecurity strategies.
 If most or all of your employees are suddenly working from home, however, some of your company’s security measures may need to be rapidly revised.

 For instance, if your company typically employs a user privilege system, those user authorizations might need to be updated now that workers aren’t in a shared office space.
 Or if your data is currently stored on external servers accessed through an internal network, you might attempt to move this data to a new storage location.

 But changing how you protect your network can lead to unforeseen problems, new vulnerabilities, or security gaps.
 Under normal circumstances, such changes can be carefully planned, executed, and monitored.
 When circumstances dictate hasty change, however, your security could be at risk.

 How to Protect Against Security Issues While Working Remotely

 When it comes to mitigating or resolving the security issues of remote work, there is no one-size-fits-all approach.
 The exact cybersecurity measures your business needs will vary based on your organization’s size, operations, assets, and many other factors.

 With that said, there are several best practices that can aid in improving remote cybersecurity for many different companies.
 Soffid is the solution to access information as your were in the office.
-Have a look to the following interesting video were or CISO, Gabriel Buades, tell us about how Soffid can secure your company data while teleworking.
+Have a look to the following interesting video were our CTO, Gabriel Buades, tell us about how Soffid can secure your company data while teleworking.